 What are the penalties for filing Form 5500 late?

 If you file Form 5500 after the IRS filing deadline, your organization could be subject to penalties from the IRS and the DOL.
-IRS penalties for late filing can be up to $250 per day, maxing out at $150,000.
+With the IRS, late filing penalties can be up to $250 per day, with a maximum penalty of $150,000.
 The DOL, meanwhile, can fine you up to $1,100 per day.

-However, filing late doesn’t necessarily mean you’ll be penalized.
-If you qualify, you can apply for the DOL’s Delinquent Filer Voluntary Compliance Program14 (DFVCP) to reduce your penalties.
-However, delinquent filers need to do this before they receive a late notice from the IRS or DOL.
+Filing late doesn't necessarily mean you'll be penalized.
+If you qualify, you can apply for the DOL's Delinquent Filer Voluntary Compliance Program14 (DFVCP) to reduce your penalties.
+However, late filers need to do this before they receive a notice from the IRS or DOL.

 How do you file a delinquent Form 5500?